RodrigoAlmeida99/crawlers_scheduler/README.md

-# 🛠️ FME Flow Scheduler via Excel and Python
+# 🛠️ FME Flow Scheduler via PostgresSQL and Python

 This project provides a lightweight, Python-based scheduling system to automate the execution of `.bat` files (typically used to run FME Desktop workflows) based on a shared Excel spreadsheet hosted on SharePoint.